AshtonSnapp/rouge/README.md

 	# The following line is commented out as it would fail, because I defined `me` as an immutable value.
 	#me.birthay()

-	mut you := Person:new("Your Name Here", 42)
+	mut you := Person::new("Your Name Here", 42)
 	# Now we can run the birthday method without raising any errors.
 	you.birthday()

 	# Dealing with nested types is also handled through colon syntax.
 	# Tengentially, accessing the variants of a type is also handled through colon syntax.
-	stage := Person:LifeStage:Adult
+	stage := Person::LifeStage::Adult
 end
 ```